-MIXED, COVENTRY: Charlotte (Charlie) tenant farms around 1000 acres (404 hectares) alongside her dad and uncle, with a mix of arable, beef and sheep enterprises.
+MIXED, NEW ZEALAND: Charlotte (Charlie) recently (November 2023) made the difficult decision to walk away from the family farm and move to New Zealand.
+Before this, Charlie tenant farmed around 750 acres (303 hectares) alongside her dad and uncle in Coventry, Warwickshire, with a mix of arable, beef and sheep enterprises.

 Calves from the herd of 80 Simmental beef suckler cows are reared until they are 12 to 18 months old and sold at a local livestock market.

 Charlie also has 300 North Country Mule sheep which lamb in late February / early March, with the lambs fattened until they are ready to sell at the local market, abattoir, or through a new meat box scheme direct to the public.